The 20 Best Melanoma Doctors Near Me in Washington, US

 Offers Telehealth

-Shailender Bhatia is a Hematologist and an Oncologist in Seattle, Washington.
+Shailender Bhatia is an Oncologist in Seattle, Washington.
 Dr. Bhatia is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
 His top areas of expertise are Merkel Cell Carcinoma, Melanoma, Neuroendocrine Tumor, and Melanoma of the Eye.

 David R. Byrd